E-commerce

 Auditing without a baseline

-Impossible to measure gains
+Impossible to measure the gain

 Export GSC and analytics before changes